Running with a buggy Q&A

 October 25, 2017

-I’m regularly asked questions about running with a buggy (and other issues relating to being a running mum), so I thought I’d share some of my insights and some useful links in a single post…
+I’m regularly asked questions about running with a buggy (and other issues relating to being a running mum).
+I thought I’d share some of my insights and some useful links in a single post…

 Do I need a special buggy?

 It’s recommended that you only run with a buggy that is designed for running.
 There are a number of different brands available at different price points and you can also pick them up second-hand.
-The most popular ones that are available in the UK seem to be Out N About Nipper Sport, Thule Glide and Bugaboo Runner, but you can also buy running buggies by Mountain Buggy and BOB… and Thule Chariots can be used as running buggies (if you buy the conversion kit).
+The most popular ones that are available in the UK seem to be Out N About Nipper Sport, Thule Glide and Bugaboo Runner.
+You can also buy running buggies by Mountain Buggy and BOB.
+Thule Chariots can be used as running buggies (if you buy the conversion kit).

 There are a number of specialist sales groups on Facebook where you can find a second-hand running buggy, including: